CoverGenius/cloudwatch-prometheus-exporter/README.md

 `tags`            | Optional.
 List of name, value pairs used to filter AWS resources.
 `poll_interval`   | Optional.
 How often in seconds to fetch new data from the CloudWatch API, should be less than or equal to Period.
 Defaults to 300 (5 minutes).
 `log_level`       | Optional.
 Logging verbosity, must be between 1 and 5 inclusive.
 Higher levels represent greater verbosity.
 Defaults to 3 (log warnings and above).
 `period_seconds`  | Optional.
-How far back to request data for in seconds.
+Granularity of data retrieved from CloudWatch.
 Defaults to 60 (1 minute).
 `range_seconds`   | Optional.
 How far back to request data for in seconds.
 Defaults to 300 (5 minutes).
 `metrics`         | Optional.
 Map of metric configurations keyed by CloudWatch namespace, see per metric options below.